Gum Disease Treatment – Arlington, TX

 Scaling & Root Planing

-Illustration of scaling and root planing for gum disease in Arlington, TX
+Illustration of scaling and root planing

 In many cases, gum disease can be treated with a two-part deep cleaning that consists of scaling and root planing.
 Scaling involves getting rid of plaque and tartar around and below the gumline in order to reduce the level of harmful bacteria in the mouth.
 Then root planing is performed to smooth out the surfaces of the tooth roots; this step encourages the gums to reattach to the teeth.